 The Washington Waldorf High School prepares young people for college and beyond through a demanding college preparatory program that challenges students to develop their full capacities for thinking, creative imagination, and active engagement in the world.
 At WWS, we view each student as an extraordinary human being who is on a profound journey of discovery.

 The high school day begins with a double period main lesson which is taught as a block lasting three to four weeks.
 These courses allow for a seminar style, in-depth exploration of a topic in mathematics, the sciences, or the humanities.
-For a full list of the 2012-2013 main lessons click here.

 What kind of student does well at WWS?
 Students who are self-motivated, interested in others, and academically capable are best positioned to thrive here.
 Students who enjoy participating in courses in all subject areas and in many facets of school life throughout the four years of high school thrive here.
 Our students have a wide diversity of strengths and interests.
 What they share is a willingness to look beyond the ordinary, a desire to truly discover themselves and the world, and a hunger for deep experience.